 All new students are required to attend orientation, which is where you will register for your first semester classes.
-Starting in mid-March, the Office of First Year Experience Programs (FYE) will begin sending out invitations to New Student Orientation (NSO) to students who have paid the $100 enrollment deposit.
+Starting in mid-March, the Office of First Year Experience Programs (FYE) begins sending out invitations to New Student Orientation (NSO) to students who have paid the $100 enrollment deposit.

 Make your reservation as soon as you receive your official invitation!

-Also, check out our social icons at the bottom left corner of this website, and make sure you let your parents know that we have a Facebook page just for them.
+Also, check out our social media, and make sure you let your parents know that we have a Facebook page just for them.

 Let’s celebrate your acceptance in style.
 We’ll be rolling out the red carpet, and you and your family are invited!